tapebrief

 Answers to last quarter's watch list

-H2 blended lease rates landing at or above ~1% — Q3 came in at +0.6% and Q4 is now guided to down ~1%, implying full H2 well below the ~1% assumption.
-Same-property revenue midpoint was cut from 1.00% to 0.75% as a direct consequence.
-Status: Resolved negatively
+H2 blended lease rates landing at "just under 1%" — Effective blended lease rate growth was +0.6% in Q3 and Q4 is now guided down ~1%, so H2 will come in well below the Q2 assumption.
+The FY same-property revenue midpoint was cut from 1.00% to 0.75% as a direct consequence.

 What to watch into next quarter